getezy/ezy/README.md

 `ezy` - desktop gRPC client.

-⚠️ **WARNING!** This project is in beta phase and can get breaking changes at any time until it goes to v1. 🏗
+🚧 This project is in beta phase and can get breaking changes at any time until it goes to v1.

 ## Features
 ✅ Localy persisted collections.